The impact of the API

 The answer is no. But to better understand why not, we need to know what the price of medicines consists of.

-We’ll break down the prices so we know what part of the ingredients account for what part of the costs, and find out together what the impact of the API is on the cost price of a medicine.
+We’ll break down the prices so we know what part of the ingredients account for what part of the costs and find out together the impact of the API on the cost price of a medicine.

 First, back to basics.
 What was an API again?
-The API is the ingredient in medicine that is the active part, the one that does the healing.
-Other than containing an API, a drug consists of excipients, and it costs resources to produce it, to store it, to ship it and to make some profit out of it.
+The API is the ingredient in the medicine that is the active part, the one that does the healing.
+Besides containing an API, a drug consists of excipients, and it costs resources to produce, store, ship, and make some profit.

 Breaking down the cost price of drugs isn’t easy.
 Medicine producers usually aren’t thrilled to share exactly what they paid for an API, the other ingredients and production costs.
 So we will set up an example case and then break down all the relevant costs.

-By contacting API manufacturers, they were able to get an insight into what the price of their specific API was, and they also researched other costs such as the formulation, manufacturing process, the excipients and other elements that have an impact on the price.
+By contacting API manufacturers, they were able to get an insight into the price of their specific API was, and they also researched other costs such as the formulation, manufacturing process, the excipients and other elements that impact the price.

 But to better understand what costs what, we will set up an example medicine production line together: